vbrusca/ZigMatrixUtils/README.md

 ## Documentation
 I'll provide a viewable but not 100% usable link to the Zig Matrix Utils documentation here.
-For proper use clone or download the repo and view the documentation site locally.
+For proper use clone or download the repo and view the documentation site locally.<br>
 [Zig Generated API Docs](https://htmlpreview.github.io/?https://github.com/vbrusca/ZigMatrixUtils/blob/main/docs/index.html)

 ## Source Material